Some of the numbers presented in this website may not be the most recent available

 Early inhabitants were Berbers who, with later tribes, merged with Maqil Arabs, trading across the region from the 11th century.
 The Beni Hassan became the dominant group in Western Sahara, forerunners of the Sahrawis.

-Spain was involved in slave trading and fishing in the region and took control of Spanish Sahara in 1884, then running it as part of Spanish Morocco from 1939.
+Spain was first involved in slave trading and fishing in the region.
+It took control of Spanish Sahara in 1884, running it as part of Spanish Morocco from 1939.
 Morocco and Mauritania claimed the area and in 1974 Spain, under UN pressure, offered a referendum.
 Algeria backed the Sahrawis (SADR or Polisario Front) who demanded independence.

 Spain ultimately ceded control to Morocco and Mauritania jointly and a guerilla war began between them and the SADR.
 Mauritania withdrew in 1979 and Morocco secured de facto control.
 A ceasefire was agreed in 1991 since when there has been stalemate.